xpertdreamer/emtor/docs/README.md

 <br>2.
 Destination – the destination register will be overwritten with the result of the operation.
 <br>During execution bits falling off one end of a binary number wrap around to the other end.
 <br>[back](#opcodes)

+### BSL command
+The full name is Bit Shift Logic.
+The full name is RoTate, Retard!
+Accepts two operands:
+<br>1.
+Data – contains the shifting direction in the high bit (similar to a negative number), where 0 means left shift and 1 means right shift, along with the number of shift operations.
+<br>2.
+Destination – the destination register will be overwritten with the result of the operation.
+<br>During execution bits fallig off one end of a binary number replace with zeros.

 ### PSH command
 The full name is PUSH.
 Temporarily accepts only register address to copy (push) value from it to stack.
 You should know how stack is working.